BerriAI/litellm/docs/my-website/docs/proxy/team_budgets.md

 - Mock response returns 30 total tokens / request
 - Each team will only be able to make 1 request per minute
 """
+"""
+- Run 2 concurrent teams calling same model
+- model has 60 TPM
+- Mock response returns 30 total tokens / request
+- Each team will only be able to make 1 request per minute
+"""
 import requests
 from openai import OpenAI, RateLimitError